Dragonball Evolution: Critical response

 Christopher Monfette of IGN gave the film a positive review, stating that it captured "the flavor of anime without becoming overly cartoonish".
 He praised the main cast for "creating characters the audience can actually care about" and felt Chatwin was particularly likeable as Goku.
 Slant Magazines Rob Humanick considered the film "uninspired" and implausible with an "aimlessly hyperactive construction and complete lack of substance" and "cobbled-together FX fakery".
 Reviewing the film for Australia's ABC Radio National, Jason Di Rosso stated the film was "lacking the visual panache of recent graphic novel adaptations".
 He agreed the film was uninspired and also felt it had dull "high school movie banter" dialog and was "cliché-ridden".
 The Village Voices Aaron Hillis called the film a "loony live-action adaptation", but felt it was "more entertaining than it deserves to be" and would likely appeal to ten-year-old boys.
 Alonso Duralde of MSNBC found the film to be "both entertainingly ridiculous and ridiculously entertaining" and noted that "kids will have such a blast that you can turn this movie into the gateway kung-fu drug that makes them want to watch the earlier work of Stephen Chow and Chow Yun-Fat, that is if Stephen Chow and Chow Yun-fat had a Caucasian actor in the starring role."
 Jeffrey K. Lyles of The Gazette found the film to be "a fairly entertaining martial arts adventure for the younger audiences" and tolerable to adults.
 He felt Chatwin was ill-cast as Goku, and that director Wong failed to capture the "frenetic sense of the anime" adaptation in the action scenes, leaving them an effort to understand.

-Since its release, the film has been considered to be among of the worst films ever made.
+Since its release, the film has been considered to be among the worst films ever made.
 It was the lowest-rated film on IMDb for over ten years.
-As of August 19, 2024, Dragonball Evolution was the lowest-rated film on Letterboxd with a 0.9 rating.